cucer/djequipments/README.md

 # Dj Products

-I created this fake api for djs and developers who wants to find information about dj products.
+I created this fake api for djs and developers who wants to find information about dj equipments.

 You can modify or add new products to this API!